Yussuf Poulsen

-Yussuf Yurary Poulsen ([ˈjusuf ˈpʰʌwlsn̩]; born 15 June 1994) is a Danish professional footballer who plays as a striker for Bundesliga club RB Leipzig and the Denmark national team.
+Yussuf Yurary Poulsen ([ˈjusuf ˈpʰʌwlsn̩]; born 15 June 1994) is a Danish professional footballer who plays as a forward for Bundesliga club Hamburger SV and the Denmark national team.
 He sometimes uses Yurary as his shirt name.

 After starting his professional career with Lyngby, he transferred to RB Leipzig in 2013, helping them from the 3.
 Liga to the Bundesliga in the space of three seasons.
 He holds the RB Leipzig record for most appearances with over 300, and has scored over 80 goals for the club.
 He played in the DFB-Pokal final in 2019 and 2021.

-Poulsen made his international debut for Denmark in 2014 and has earned over sixty caps.
-He was part of their squad at the 2018 FIFA World Cup and UEFA Euro 2020, reaching the semi-finals of the latter.
+Poulsen made his international debut for Denmark in 2014 and has earned over 80 caps.
+He was part of their squad at the FIFA World Cup in 2018 and 2022, and the UEFA European Championship in 2020 and 2024, reaching the semi-finals of the 2020 tournament.

 Early life

 Poulsen was born to a Tanzanian father and a Danish mother.
 His father worked on a container ship, oscillating between Tanga and Denmark before he settled in Copenhagen.
 He died of cancer when Poulsen was six years old.